Video Game / Clash At Demonhead

 - It's a Wonderful Failure: Failing to defuse the bomb causes an explosion, and then you go to the "THE END" screen... but because the bomb went off, you'll notice Bang and company are missing.

-- Lava is Boiling Kool-Aid: A Supersuit is mandatory to even go anywhere near it.
+- Lava Is Boiling Kool-Aid: A Supersuit is mandatory to even go anywhere near it.
+Without one, you die the instant you make contact.

 - Luck-Based Mission: Disarming the bomb.
 You have six tries to correctly place all of the medallions, and the Magic Countdown speeds up every time you fail to get them right.
 Compounding matters, the combinations are randomly generated with each game, and you're never given any clues as to what medallion is supposed to go where.